davidfraser/WhatsApp-Key-DB-Extractor/README.md

  * = If you have never used USB Debugging before, you may also need to verify the fingerprint.

+ INSTRUCTIONS (LINUX):

+ 1.)
+Download the script `./whatspp-key-extractor`
+ 2.)
+Connect your device via USB*, unlock your screen and ensure that the device is connected by running "adb devices" 3.)
+Run ./whatsapp-key-extractor and wait for "Full backup" to appear.
+ 4.)
+Leave the password field blank and tap on "Back up my data".
+ 5.)
+The key will be copied back onto your machine in such a way that WhatsApp TriCrypt will work

  Author: Abinash Bishoyi
  Intial Work: TripCode